This article was originally published in the Spring 2018 (vol. 47, no. 2) issue of Mercury magazine, an ASP members-only quarterly publication.

 My current research is focused on studying large numbers of AGN living in star-forming galaxies to find a reliable way to detangle these processes.
 Astronomers can use these results to get us a step closer in understanding how soon after an AGN ignites are the effects most powerful on the galaxy, and at which “point of no return” can a galaxy be officially diagnosed as dying.

 Image: Centaurus A is the fifth brightest galaxy in the sky dominated by the light generated by the active supermassive black hole in its core.
 This is a composite image of the galaxy incorporating optical, X-ray and infrared wavelengths [X-ray: NASA/CXC/SAO; Optical: Rolf Olsen; Infrared: NASA/JPL-Caltech]

-Arianna Brown is a graduate student in Physics at UC Irvine.
+Arianna Long is a graduate student in Physics at UC Irvine.
 Born and raised in Maryland, she got her B.S. in Mathematics at Towson University, MD and her M.S. in Physics at CSU Los Angeles.
 She loves all things astronomy and space culture, and enjoys sharing her passion for science with underrepresented communities.
 In her spare time, she reads fantasy/science fiction, makes her own pickles, and watches her dog Charlie dig giant holes in the sand at the beach.
 Read more articles by Arianna.